indicwiki-iiit/Religious-Places/otherResources/buddhistMonasteries/readme.md

 site: http://www.buddhanet.info

-we decided not to include the Buddhist Monasteries dataset because we felt that the attributes were less, and would not generate an article of sufficient size.
+We decided not to include the Buddhist Monasteries dataset because we felt that the attributes were less, and would not generate an article of sufficient size.